afreyunm/website/sites/walnut-creek-crossing.md

   source-url= "http://kansasghosttowns.blogspot.com/2014/05/a-little-history-on-fort-zarah-allison.html"
 %}

 In a time rife with attacks, a camp was set up near Walnut Creek Crossing.
 Camp Dunlap was established to protect the mail service. [^4] Eventually the post was renamed Fort Zarah, after the commanding officers son. [^17] It cost what would now equal $100,000 to build the Fort at the time.
+However this was considered a worthy investment, in an attempt to protect travelers and citizens living near Walnut Creek.

 > "A short distance from the bridge across the Walnut Creek one came to the Stage Station, which, also adobe, was half dugout and half above ground, loop holes for cross-fire.
 On its roof an employee of the Stage Company was stationed, also an lookout for trouble; and of this there was quite an anxiety during June, July and August previous (1867 and during) our visit.
 Fort Zarah was right on a much travelled Indian trail from the Indian Territory & northern hunting grounds, besides there are, about fifteen miles south, some salt springs much frequented then by Indians from the North as well as from the Territory.
 Small war and hunting parties, consisting mostly of young “bucks” which had slipped out from the control of the Tribal chiefs hovered most of the summer time around." [^19]

-It was then abandoned in December 1869, and became overrun with thieves and marauders.
+Fort Zarah was then diamantled on an act of Congress in December 1869, and the government attempted to sell the assets.
+The abandoned structure quickly became overrun with thieves and marauders.
+Settlers in the area eventually seized all the stones and building materials which triggered the relocation of the thieves and marauders.
 Nothing remains of the site today. [^17]

 ## Today

 There are 27 Walnut Creeks in the state of Kansas. [^8] You can still visit the Walnut Creek Crossing, to this day.
 The site is located in Great Bend[^1] or Barton County[^7], south of Highway 56.
 All that is left today at the site is the foundation of the store.

 >“Allison Ranche, along with a town of Zarah that would develop a short distance to the north about 15 years later, have both disappeared – meeting the fate of more than 6,000 other settlements that once populated the state in the latter half of the 1800s.” [^9]